How to Draw a Simple Bugatti | Bugatti Chiron Pur Sport Drawing Tutorial

 The wheels on this Bugatti are surprisingly easy.

-I first colored the wheel with Ice Grey 5.
+I first colored the wheel with Neutral Grey 07 (CG070).
 Then I colored the tire black.
 I also refined the spokes with the black marker.

 Step 4: Color the Front Grills